InformaticsMatters/data-manager-job-template/README.md

 supplied in this template do that for you by employing the Docker [buildx] actions.

-YOu can test that your intended mage builds for the ARM64 processor using the notes in this public [buildx gist].
+You can test that your intended mage builds for the ARM64 processor using the notes in this public [buildx gist].

 ---